SilentProtest/docker/README.md

 ### Reset: Nuke everything and start over

 At any time you can run `reset.sh` to remove all docker containers volumes and networks.

+# Party Time!

+## Live Stream

+Have your DJ stream to Icecast at `http://192.168.1.6:1337/dj` using the password configured inside `icecast.xml` If you change the password be sure to to change it in `radio.liq` too.

+## Backup Files

+If there is no live DJ, or you are waiting for one to connect, Silent Protest will automatically play media files in the `media/` directory of this repository.
+If you want to play off a USB flash drive change the mount point of `media` in the `docker-compose.yml` file.